martian-cloud/tharsis-docs/docs/guides/workspaces.md

 ### How do I assign a managed identity to a workspace?

 See [assign a managed identity](./managed_identities.md#assign-a-managed-identity) for the Tharsis UI.

+### How do I read outputs from a workspace in a different root group?

+You need a Tharsis managed identity linked to a service account that has Viewer access in the target group.
+See [Tharsis Managed Identity](./managed_identities.md#tharsis-managed-identity) for the full setup.

 ### What are workspace labels and how do I use them?